 What can I expect when I visit?

-If you just want to buy already-picked-fruit, visit the Country Farm Market and grab a basket to load up by the piece, or maybe get a pre-packed bushel.
-While there, try samples of fresh fruit and juice (squeezed on-site and available for sale) and check out the gift shop which is packed with local honey, organic jams/jellies, citrus-themed home decor, Amish-made chocolates, Flamingo-themed memorabilia and, of course, Florida kitsch, like alligators on pencils, orange blossom perfume, citrus sippers, citrus peelers, and more.
+If you just want to buy already-picked-fruit, visit the Country Farm Market.
+Grab a basket to load up by the piece, or maybe get a pre-packed bushel.
+While there, try samples of fresh fruit and juice (squeezed on-site and available for sale) and check out the gift shop!
+It’s packed with local honey, organic jams/jellies, citrus-themed home decor, Amish-made chocolates, Flamingo-themed memorabilia, and, of course, Florida kitsch, like alligators on pencils, orange blossom perfume, citrus sippers, citrus peelers, and more.